deepbag/react-grid-x/package/README.md

 - **Server-side pagination**: Optionally support server-side pagination for large datasets.
 - **Tooltip support**: Enable tooltips for column headers with customizable content for better user guidance.
 - **Row click event**: Capture row clicks using the onRowClick callback to handle user interactions.
+- **Expandable rows**: Expand rows with a customizable `expandedComponent` to show additional details or content within the same row.
 - **Under development**: More features coming soon!

 ## Installation